1Hive/redemptions-app/README.md

     DAO address: YOUR-DAO-ADDRESS
 ```

-Currently the only thing deployed on your local testnet is an Aragon DAO with the Redemption app.
+Currently the only thing deployed on your local testnet is an Aragon DAO with the Redemptions app.
 In a new terminal navigate to the `redemptions-app` directory.
 Then run this script to deploy some token contracts on your local testnet to interact with.

 ```sh
 npm run deploy-tokens YOUR-DAO-ADDRESS